2pisoftware/cmfive-docs/_tutorials/module-anatomy/creating-a-config.md

 ![Clear configuration cache](/assets/images/config_refresh.png)

-In the example module folder, create a file called config.php and insert the following text (this is differnt to the config.php file changed in the instructions under the installation menu).
+In the example module folder, create a file called config.php and insert the following text (this is different to the config.php file changed in the instructions under the installation menu).

 ```php
 <?php